MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-inputs.md

 <!--TODO P1: Add a general section on locales to show all Supported locales that can be used in the  `DefaultLocale` property.
 `DefaultLocale`: Sets the default locale for input processing that will be used unless one is passed by the caller.
 Supported locales are Spanish, Dutch, English, French, German, Japanese, Portuguese, Chinese.

+TODO P2: It might be worth noting that some of these can return an arbitrary type of value, based on whether the input type has an OutputFormat property.
 --->

 ## InputDialog